Making Temporary Exhibits Accessible

 Making temporary exhibits accessible to as wide an audience as possible is one of the major challenges for the musée du quai Branly.
 The accessibility of the museum should be extended to the exceptional and ever-changing experience offered by an internationally renowned exhibit.

-In 2010 and 2012, the musée du quai Branly held a week of free activities for disabled visitors to discover the museum’s collections and facilities.
-The success of these first two editions, as well as the great satisfaction expressed by their audiences, means that the museum wishes to repeat the experience on a biennial basis, with support from a patron or sponsor.
+Since 2010, the musée du quai Branly held a week of free activities for disabled visitors to discover the museum’s collections and facilities.
+The success of the last three editions, as well as the great satisfaction expressed by their audiences, means that the museum wishes to repeat the experience on a biennial basis, with support from a patron or sponsor.

 Activities in the Jacques Kerchache Reading Room